tazama-lf/docs/Product/configuration-management.md

-[^3]: In its default deployment, the system contains a single version of the “core” system processors (the typology processor and TADProc) at a time.
+[^3]: In its default deployment, the system contains a single version of the "core" system processors (the typology processor and TADProc) at a time.
 Though it is possible to deploy and maintain multiple parallel versions of these processors and manage routing to these processors through the network map, this guide will only focus on singular core processors for now.

 [^4]: Before our implementation of NATS, Tazama processors were implemented as RESTful microservices.
 The `host` attributes in the network map contained the URL where the processors could be addressed.
 With our initial implementation of NATS, the routing information was moved into environment variables that were read into the processors when they were deployed, or restarted in the event of a processor failure.
 We have now removed the need to specify the host property for a processor - the routing is automatically determined from the network map at processor startup - see [https://github.com/frmscoe/General-Issues/issues/310](https://github.com/frmscoe/General-Issues/issues/310) for details.